Achievable logoAchievable logo

 General adaptation syndrome (GAS)

-The concept of adaptation to stress was first introduced by Hans Selye under the term General Adaptation Syndrome (GAS), which explains the body’s response to a stressor.
-The GAS model consists of three stages:
+Hans Selye first described adaptation to stress using the term General Adaptation Syndrome (GAS).
+GAS explains how the body responds to a stressor over time.
+The model includes three stages:

 1. Alarm phase: Initial exposure to stress causes a temporary reduction in function.